Korean War Legacy Project

 Embed:

 Joseph Annello describes the cold winter's affect on dead bodies during the Korean War.
 He explains that bodies would be stacked up like wood and frozen limbs would have to be broken to evacuate them.
-He describes the horror of the situation not setting in until after the fighting had ended.
+He recalls never getting used to seeing human bodies treated in such a manner.

 Tags: Cold winters,Fear,Impressions of Korea